pTNAS: Progressive Neural Architecture Search for Tabular Data: Methodology

-\newtfmem is specifically designed to accommodate both trainability and expressivity.
-First, neuron saliency considers the activation value of neurons, i.e., the effects of neurons, which are the basic units to extract features in a DNN~\cite{tabulartransfer,arm_net}.
-By computing the activated neuron output $z_n$, neuron saliency captures the complex and non-intuitive relationships among input features in tabular data.
-Second, neuron saliency calculates the derivatives of neurons.
-A larger gradient of the loss with respect to the activation $z_n$, i.e., $\frac{\partial \mathcal{L}}{\partial z_n}$, indicates higher importance of the features extracted by this neuron, and therefore, demonstrates the greater significance of the neuron to the prediction task.
-Last, neuron saliency's recalibration weight, i.e., $\frac{\mathcal{K}_l}{\ell(z^l)}$, is determined by the depth and width of its layer.
-Neurons in lower and wider layers receive higher saliency values, highlighting their larger influence on architecture performance.
+\highlight{Tabular-Specific Design.} \newtfmem is specifically designed for tabular data.
+Unlike vision tasks that rely heavily on spatial priors such as translation invariance, tabular learning requires modeling implicit and high-order interactions among heterogeneous features~\cite{song2019autoint,xie2021fives}.
+Neurons serve as the basic feature-extraction units for modeling such interactions in tabular DNNs~\cite{tabulartransfer,arm_net}, combining signals from multiple input features and acting as local nonlinear detectors of useful feature patterns.
+Therefore, \newtfmem operates at the neuron level rather than the parameter level used by many existing \tfmem[s].
+Concretely, \newtfmem captures both trainability and expressivity through three mechanisms.
+(1) Neuron saliency considers the activation value of neurons.
+By computing the activated neuron output $z_n$, neuron saliency captures complex and non-intuitive relationships among input features in tabular data.
+(2) Neuron saliency also accounts for neuron-level derivatives.
+A larger gradient of the loss with respect to the activation $z_n$, i.e., $\frac{\partial \mathcal{L}}{\partial z_n}$, indicates higher importance of the features extracted by this neuron, and therefore greater significance for the prediction task.
+The absolute value in $\nu_n$ prevents positive and negative neuron-saliency contributions from canceling each other, ensuring that important neuron contributions are retained in the aggregated score.
+(3) Neuron saliency's recalibration weight, i.e., $\frac{\mathcal{K}_l}{d_l}$, is determined by the depth and width of its layer.
+Neurons in earlier and wider layers receive higher saliency values, highlighting their larger influence on architecture performance.
 More in-depth theoretical analysis of \newtfmem regarding its trainability and expressivity is provided in Appendix~\ref{app:theoretical_analysis}.